 A visit in early October or Late May will provide you with the most promising parking situation and fewer crowds.
 Alternatively, you can snowshoe in the 11 km in the winter or bike in before the first snow falls.

 I’d say 90% of the people that head to Moraine Lake stay for an hour or so, take photos, and leave.
 But there is so much more to do at Moraine Lake than this.
 If you want an easy activity you can rent a canoe, but the more adventurous should consider a few of the hikes.

 The easiest one is the Consolation Lakes.
 This follows the path up the Lake Moraine rockpile and into the valley.
 This hike is only 6km roundtrip and has a 60m elevation gain.

 Other hikes are Sentinel Pass, a 12 km moderate hike (732m elevation).
 The Tower of Babel scramble and Eiffel Peak hike are much harder and should be reserved for experienced hikers, but provide epic views over Moraine Lake.

 Drive the Icefields Parkway

 The Icefields Parkway is one of the most beautiful road trips you can take in the entire world.
 The Icefields Parkway (Highway 93 North) connects Lake Louise with Jasper in Jasper National Park.
-The drive itself is stunning, but there are sooo many pull offs along the way.
+The drive itself is stunning, but there are so many pull-offs along the way.
 Bow Lake, Peyto Lake, and Herbet Lake are just to name a few.

 This drive is amazing both in the winter and summer, but be warned if you do it in the winter to allow extra time – roads can be icy!